Tutorials > Flight endurance

 Whether you're building or flying it's helpful understand the consumables that dictate the length of a flight or a day at the field; the sections below explore each aspect in more detail.

-You may not think of yourself as something that gets used up when you fly, but RC flying takes a great deal of concentration and there is a limit to personal endurance.
-Building an airplane?
-This is something to consider when selecting a gas tank and batteries.
+You may not think of yourself as something that gets used up, but RC flying takes a great deal of concentration and there is a limit to personal endurance.
+When building an airplane this is something to consider when selecting a gas tank and batteries.
 There's no point in adding the weight of unburned fuel or unused battery capacity (though a small buffer is a good idea).

 It varies for me.
 I usually like to relax and unwind between flights so, traffic permitting, two or three flights in a hour is about my pace.
-I don't think I've ever put in more than ten flights in a single day.
-So I need transmitter, receiver and ignition batteries that can operate under load for 100 minutes before they'll need recharging, and I need a gas tank big enough for ten minutes of flying.
-I also need to bring enough gas to fill the tank 10 times.
+I very rarely fly more than five times in a single day.
+So I need transmitter, receiver and ignition batteries that can operate under load for 50 minutes before they'll need recharging, and I need a gas tank big enough for 10 minutes of flying.
+I also need to bring enough gas to fill the tank five times.

 Consumption varies widely with flying style and throttle use.
 A 30cc aerobatic plane may use twice the gas of a 30cc trainer for flights of the same length.
 Since I started flying gas-powered planes I have tracked how much fuel I use to arrive at an average rate of consumption for each plane.
 The more data I gather, the better I'll get at planning fuel systems for new planes.